 How To Build A Quadcopter – Choosing Hardware

 If you are planning on building a quadcopter from scratch but not sure where to start, you might find this guide useful.
 Mini Quad is the most versatile platform for FPV flying IMO, that can be used for racing, free-style flying and even aerial filming.
 Here is a guide on how to get into building and flying a mini quad.

 This blog post is divided into a 2 sections

 - How does a quadcopter fly?

 - Going through each component on a quadcopter

-A quadcopter is a type of multicopters.
-A quadcopter has some similarity to helicopters in terms of how they work, but with four rotors so it’s also sometimes known as quadrotors.
-Because of its unique design comparing to traditional helicopters, it allows a more stable platform, making quadcopters ideal for tasks such as surveillance and aerial photography.
-And it is also getting very popular in UAV research in recent years.
+A quadcopter is a type of multicopters with 4 rotors, aka drone or UAV.
+A quadcopter has some similarity to a helicopter in terms of how they work, but because of its unique design they are more cost effective and easier to build as a small model.
+A Quadcopter also provides stable relatively flight performance, making them ideal for tasks such as surveillance and aerial photography.

 Quadcopters exist in many different sizes.
 From as small as the size of your palm, to something big enough to carry a passenger.